SpazioDati/azkaban-groovy-plugin/Readme.md

 It also includes a simple but very useful implementation of control flow management, such as automatic skipping/disabling jobs based on property value.

+##### Status of the project

+These plugins have been widely tested for our internal flows, but we haven't invested too much on this project, so you won't find any test and code is not very well structured.
+We started developing plugins in Java and later we moved to Groovy, so you will find both Java and Groovy classes.
+Any bug report, patch, improvement, is welcome.

 ## Why Groovy?

 Because I hate bash scripts longer than one line...